Toyam Sports Limited Returns for World Tennis League Season 3 As The Owners of Team Hawks - www.lokmattimes.com

 Toyam Sports Limited Returns for World Tennis League Season 3 As The Owners of Team Hawks

-VMPL Abu Dhabi [UAE], December 17: With just three days remaining until the highly-anticipated return of the World Tennis ...
+Abu Dhabi [UAE] December 16: With just three days remaining until the highly-anticipated return of the World Tennis League ...

-Abu Dhabi [UAE], December 17: With just three days remaining until the highly-anticipated return of the World Tennis League (WTL), Toyam Sports Limited (TSL) returns for the third season of the league to continue its partnership as the proud owner of 'Toyam Hawks', a marquee franchise.
+Abu Dhabi [UAE] December 16: With just three days remaining until the highly-anticipated return of the World Tennis League (WTL), Toyam Sports Limited (TSL) returns for the third season of the league to continue its partnership as the proud owner of ‘Toyam Hawks', a marquee franchise.

 TSL, the only publicly listed sports company on the Bombay Stock Exchange (BSE), manages The Hawks through its UAE-based subsidiary, Pacific Star Sports (PSS).
 Recognized for its diverse sports ventures, TSL has achieved notable milestones and has owned Legends League Cricket's Hyderabad franchise, ‘Toyam Hyderabad', captained by cricketer Suresh Raina.
 Featuring a stellar line-up of international players, ‘Toyam Hyderabad' delivered outstanding performances, advancing to the semi-finals held in Srinagar.